There is no peace without Palestinians

 Crisis of Zionism

 One thing was a growing far-right menace in Israel.
 As we have seen when it comes to Brexit or Trump, Bolsonaro and others, or in many other instances, far-right rhetoric can get into the mainstream, without winning votes.
-However, in Israel not only kahanist zealots made their way into the government, but also made Likud, party of Netanyahu, a far right player, who stands now, together with them, for “killing all of the Arabs” and “using atomic bombs against Gaza”.
-Right now even “liberal”zionists, like Lapid, are using words that Itamar Ben Gvir would use one year ago.
+However, in Israel, not only Kahanist zealots made their way into the government, but also made Likud, the party of Netanyahu, a far-right player, who stands now, together with them, for “killing all the Arabs” and “using atomic bombs against Gaza”.
+Currently, even “liberal” Zionists, like Lapid, are using words that Itamar Ben Gvir would use one year ago.
 And this is just an advanced stage of a process that started long ago, not after Hamas’ attack.

-Problems which are not addressed – like economic collapse of Israel, when it comes to the housing market for example, and the problem of on-going polarization between liberal zionists and religious zealots – will at some point explode.
+Problems which are not addressed — like the economic collapse of Israel, when it comes to the housing market, for example, and the problem of ongoing polarization between liberal Zionists and religious zealots — will at some point explode.
 Haaretz columnists say again and again that the civil war might have broken out not so long ago.
-Economic problems were being deliberately solved by occupation means: by creating a huge grayzone for people to search for cheaper commodities in the West Bank as settlers.
+Economic concerns were being deliberately solved by occupation means: by creating a huge gray zone for people to search for cheaper commodities in the West Bank as settlers.
 Resentment and brutality towards Palestinians was added as an extra.

 Palestinian Question

-Last two years were one of the bloodiest years for Palestinians living under Zionist Apartheid.
-Somewhere in the background the horror of occupation and bonded labor was taking place.
-All of the commentators were watching just what was happening in Tel Awiw, with just a small number of analytical journalists or experts following what was going on in the West Bank, Gaza and smaller Arab communities in Israel itself.
+The last two years were one of the bloodiest years for Palestinians living under Zionist Apartheid.
+Somewhere in the background, the horror of occupation and bonded labour was taking place.
+All the commentators were watching just what was happening in Tel Aviv, with just a few analytical journalists or experts following what was going on in the West Bank, Gaza and smaller Arab communities in Israel itself.
 If someone was an expert, he or she knew that the explosion might occur in occupied territories.
-And finally it did.
+And finally, it did.

-The internal crisis of Israel made Hamas incursion into Israeli territory possible.
+The internal crisis of Israel made the Hamas incursion into Israeli territory possible.
 There was a lot of talk about the Third Intifada, but nothing on this scale has ever reached monitors and tables of experts and observers.
-The fact that it did not come across minds and actions of the IDF shows us how huge was, and is, the crisis of Zionism at its center.
+The fact that it did not come across the minds and actions of the IDF shows us how huge was, and is, the crisis of Zionism at its centre.

 Netanyahu’s Blunder

 Bibi might be a perfect scapegoat for the whole crisis.
-However even if he becomes one, he is also a perfect figure to represent the dead end that zionism is facing right now.
-News and analysis around the US maneuvering around the Gaza Crisis as well as the collapse of different illusions around Israel show us that he might become a scapegoat of Biden’s administration.
-It became possible also thanks to the strength of anti-zionist movement in the US and infowar that after initial two-three weeks has been so far lost by Israeli propaganda machine.
+However, even if he becomes one, he is also a perfect figure to represent the dead end that Zionism is facing right now.
+News and analysis around the US manoeuvring around the Gaza Crisis as well as the collapse of different illusions around Israel show us that he might become a scapegoat of Biden’s administration.
+It became possible also thanks to the strength of the anti-Zionist movement in the US and infowar that after initial two-three weeks has been so far lost by the Israeli propaganda machine.
 Netanyahu’s illiberal moves against his own compatriots actually set a stage the future downfall.
 Netanyahu’s departure is certain.
 But whoever comes after, will be a nightmare that should keep us from sleeping at night.

-Even if politics is a knot of individual ambitions and grand factors such as economy, demography and others.
-Netanyahu’s ambitions played a huge role in the last 30 years of Israel politics.
-Sometimes, especially in the last years, it’s hard to divide between a vision or in-fighting compromises taken just for inner-politics measures and his own sake, nevertheless, a scheme can be distilled.
+Even if politics is a knot of individual ambitions and grand factors such as the economy, demography, and others.
+Netanyahu’s ambitions played a huge role in the past 30 years of Israel politics.
+Sometimes, especially in the last years, it’s difficult to divide between a vision or in-fighting compromises taken just for inner-politics measures and his own sake, nevertheless, a scheme can be distilled.

-After the whole political crisis, and the latest diplomatic realignment of Saudi Arabia with Iran, made to the music from Beijing (!), when Bibi’s cards seemed weak, Hamas attacked.
-Its incursion destroyed the whole vision of re-approachment with Arab countries, strengthened the crisis inside Israel in the long run, and destroyed in a mid-run an illusion of democratic state, friendly to anyone who’s willing to respect its existence.
+After the entire political crisis, and the latest diplomatic realignment of Saudi Arabia with Iran, made to the music from Beijing (!), when Bibi’s cards seemed weak, Hamas attacked.
+Its incursion destroyed the entire vision of re-approachment with Arab countries, strengthened the crisis inside Israel eventually, and destroyed in a mid-run an illusion of a democratic state, friendly to anyone who’s willing to respect its existence.

 Where is Diplomacy?

 There is no discipline in Israeli politics.
 This profoundly affects a possible development of the current situation.
-On one hand we have genocide of Palestinians in Gaza and violence in the West Bank at the same time.
-We see that there is no End-Game scenario in Tel Awiw, there is no idea of how to cope with this situation.
+On one hand, we have genocide of Palestinians in Gaza and violence in the West Bank at the same time.
+We see that there is no End-Game scenario in Tel Aviv, there is no idea of how to cope with this situation.
 There are no negotiations in the background, there are no talks, no communication between Palestinian and Israeli stakeholders.
 Even hostage negotiations are disrupted by the hawkish approach of the IDF.
 Impossible?
-Let’s keep in mind that a couple days after declaring war on Ukraine, Russian emissaries met with an Ukrainian delegation and negotiation channels were kept open.
+Let’s keep in mind that a couple of days after declaring war on Ukraine, Russian emissaries met with a Ukrainian delegation and negotiation channels were kept open.

 There is no peace in the Middle East without Palestinian sovereignty.